-To perform this measurement, a packet is sent using the DEPI Latency Measurement Sublayer Header (shown in Figure 8-9) to which the receiver responds.
-This sublayer header is designed to be used with any active L2TPv3 session between the CCAP-Core and the RPD.
+To perform the latency measurement, a packet is sent using the DEPI Latency Measurement Sublayer Header with Function '0000" (shown in Figure 8-9).
+The receiver responds to DLM requests.
+This sublayer header is designed to be used with any active L2TPv3 session between the CCAP Core and the RPD.
 It may be used with MPT, MCM, and PSP pseudowire types.
 It is anticipated that this particular message exchange may occur between hardware mechanisms at either end of the DEPI interface.

-Figure 8-9 - DEPI Latency Measurement (DLM) Sublayer Header
+Figure 8-9 - DEPI Latency Measurement (DLM) Sublayer Header for Latency Measurements